Learn how to eliminate paper clutter with these organizational tips.

 Just as we have our email inbox, we can create a physical inbox.
 Below is a picture of what mine looks like.
 We do not have an office space in our home, so this works well on the kitchen counter to hold incoming papers.

 I have 2 folders one is for the bills that need to be paid and the other is for the papers that need action.
-Every single paper that comes into our home is either recycled or put in one of these two folders.
+Every single piece of paper that comes into our home is either recycled or put in one of these two folders.
+I keep these in my command center.

 Go through the inbox once a week.
 I have decided to do this on Saturdays.
 There is a reminder set in my phone and I take some time to go through the folders and place the papers where they need to go from there.
 The goal is to have the folder empty after this.